XrML – A guide to the language of digital rights

-XrML figures to be a part of developments by digital content companies.
-Multimedia companies wishing to progress the usage of their content through digital transactions need language similar to that of XrML to ensure fair use and protection.
+XrML is likely to be part of developments by digital content companies.
+This is because multimedia companies wishing to progress the usage of their content through digital transactions need language similar to that of XrML to ensure fair use and protection.
 Certainly, the concept of XrML should remain relevant in the near future so long as companies continue to produce content which needs certain limits and restrictions.